 This week 223 people ran, jogged and walked the course, of whom 32 were first timers and 35 recorded new Personal Bests.
 Representatives of 21 different clubs took part.

 The event was made possible by 24 volunteers:

 Susannah SIMPSON • Michael WOODWARD • Bob BELL • Carol HAYES • Tom WILSON • Monica FISK • George WILLIAMS • Barry GRAHAM • Michele GOLDEN • David Heath BOSTOCK • Alex SINGHGOLDEN • Sidney Ansell MCINTOSH • Amy CURTIS • Stephen HEWITT • Rae AMOSU • Chris BALMER • Chris BELL • Stephanie EVANS • Piers BROMLEY • Julie LETTS • Russell WHITE • Philippa RYAN • Lyndsey MORLEY • Fred HAYES

 Today's full results and a complete event history can be found on the Crystal Palace parkrun Results Page.

-Belinda COTTRILL (SW30-34) of Dulwich Runners AC, was second (29th overall) over the line in 21:41 - was first to finish once before.
+Belinda COTTRILL (SW30-34) of Dulwich Runners AC, was second (28th overall) over the line in 21:33 - has been first to finish on 8 previous occasions.